bdickason/bdickason.com/posts/use-your-damn-product.md

 Fast forward to a year later when I decided to open my own shop.
 I wanted to familiarize myself with our tools for sellers so I designed a custom dog tag and offered it for sale.
 My dog tag was simple, like dead simple.
 It was styled after the House Stark sigil from Game of Thrones and I offered it in Stainless steel or bronze.
 I purchased one for myself and thought it was so cool, I sent it to my friends and encouraged them to buy it.

-Five friends purchased, five friends waited a few days, and five friends received an email that said, “I’m sorry, Brad’s model has been rejected.
+Five friends purchased, five friends waited a few days, and five friends received an email that said, “I’m sorry, brad’s model has been rejected.
 We are refunding your money.”

 I was mortified.
 I was embarassed.
 What the heck?
 I **WORKED** at this company and I couldn’t make a successful product?!